 Mountaineer -- First Year Camper Program

 Mountaineer is a two-hour program held every morning all week.
 There are two sessions every day.
-The remainder of the day, Scouts BSA can work on merit badges that may interest them, or participate in Troop activity periods.
+The remainder of the day, Scouts are free to participate in any program or merit badge that interests.

-Scouts BSA are instructed in the following skill areas: woods tools, meal preparation and cooking, pioneering, knots, orienteering, nature, first aid, and outdoor citizenship.
-Additional skills are also offered focusing on Tenderfoot through First Class advancement requirements.
-In addition, Scouts BSA can participate in a five mile hike, on Monday, Tuesday, or Wednesday evenings.
+Skills are offered focusing on Tenderfoot through First Class advancement requirements.
+In addition, Scouts can participate in a five mile hike on Monday, Tuesday, or Wednesday evenings.

 Mountaineer T-Shirt and Patches

 All Mountaineer participants will receive a “Mountaineer” t-shirt and a special patch to commemorate their week at camp.
-This t-shirt and patch are given out to those Scouts BSA completing the program during Mountaineer Graduation on Friday.
+This t-shirt and patch are given out to those Scouts participating in the program during Mountaineer Celebration on Friday.

 Mountaineer Adult Leader Participation

-Since the Scouts participating in the Mountaineer Program are new, it is required that each unit assign one or more adults to actively work with their Scouts BSA in this program.
-This includes observation, assistance with safety, discipline and active participation in the five-mile hike and orienteering course.
-This is an excellent opportunity for adult leaders to become acquainted with their new Scouts BSA and forge a bond with them that will last throughout the Scouts BSA career and life.
+We recommend each unit assign at least one adult to actively work with their Scouts in the Mountaineer Program.
+This includes observation, assistance with safety, discipline and active participation in the five-mile hike.
+This is an excellent opportunity for adult leaders to forge a bond with their new Scouts that will last throughout the Scouts’ career and life.

-The following is a list of BSA Advancement Requirements that was covered in most Mountaineer sessions.
+The following is a list of BSA Advancement Requirements that are included in the Mountaineer program.
 Actual requirement completion may vary based on weather and other factors.

 - 4a, 4b – Knots